Paycom Software, Inc. research snapshot

 PAYC AI Stock Analysis

-PAYC AI stock analysis currently reads Paycom as a profitable, recurring-revenue human capital management software business with a strong payroll workflow and a credible automation strategy.
-At the July 12, 2026 data cutoff, the latest verified close was $139.08 on July 10, with an estimated market capitalization of $6.48 billion using 46.63 million shares.
-The business is financially strong, but the AI stock analysis is not an automatic buy: 2026 guidance calls for only 6% to 7% revenue growth, competition is intense, and the value of the stock depends on whether automation, client retention, and disciplined capital allocation can restore durable growth.
+PAYC AI stock analysis currently reads Paycom as a profitable, recurring-revenue human capital management software business that has rebuilt its short-term technical trend while keeping a slower fundamental growth reset.
+At the August 3, 2026 data cutoff, the latest verified close was $163.96 on July 31, with an estimated market capitalization of $7.64 billion using 46.63 million shares.
+The business remains financially strong, but the AI stock analysis is not an automatic buy: 2026 guidance calls for only 6% to 7% revenue growth, Q2 2026 results arrive on August 5 and will test the rebound, competition is intense, and the company borrowed on its revolver to fund large first-quarter repurchases.
+The value of the stock depends on whether automation adoption, client retention, and disciplined capital allocation can restore durable growth without over-leveraging the balance sheet.
 This page uses scenarios rather than a certain price prediction and is for informational use only.

 Current price